thorchain/docs/thornodes/overview.md

 When a node is active, it earns rewards from the network in RUNE.
 Sufficient rewards are required to be earned in order for a Validator to be profitable.
 Running an unreliable node results in rewards being slashed.
 Here are the ways in which a validator’s rewards can be slashed.

-* **Not Observing** (2 slash pts) - if a node does not observe transactions for all chains, while other nodes do, they get slash points added.&#x20;
+* **Not Observing** (2 slash pts) - if a node does not observe transactions for all chains, while other nodes do, they get slash points added.
-* **Not signing a transaction** (600 slash pts) - if a node does not sign an outbound transaction, as requested by the network, they will get slash points added.&#x20;
+* **Not signing a transaction** (600 slash pts) - if a node does not sign an outbound transaction, as requested by the network, they will get slash points added.
 * **Fail to keygen** (1 hr of revenue) - When the network attempts to churn, and attempts to create a new Asgard pubkey for the network, and fails to do so due to a specific node(s), they will lose 1 hr of revenue from their bond.

 Slash points undo profits made on the network.
 For every 1 slash point a node receives, they lose 1 block of rewards.
 Rewards slashing reduces earned rewards and does not affect a validator’s bond.